klassmann/issues/README.md

 # Issues Command Line

-This small utility helps querying and following repositories issues.
+This small utility helps to query and follow repositories issues.
+The goal is following public repositories, so you do not need permission or an access token.
+Probably, I will add private repositories support, but now I only want to manage my favorite open source repositories.

 ![Screenshot](screenshot.png)